pb111/XGBoost-Classification-Project/README.md

 **XGBoost** stands for **Extreme Gradient Boosting**.
 XGBoost is a powerful machine learning algorithm that is dominating the world of applied machine learning and Kaggle competitions.
 It is an implementation of gradient boosted trees designed for speed and accuracy.

+XGBoost (Extreme Gradient Boosting) is an advanced implementation of the gradient boosting algorithm.
+It has proved to be a highly effective machine learning algorithm extensively used in machine learning competitions.
+XGBoost has high predictive power and is almost 10 times faster than other gradient boosting techniques.
+It also includes a variety of regularization parameters which reduces overfitting and improves overall performance.
+Hence, it is also known as **regularized boosting** technique.

 XGBoost was developed by Tianqi Chen in C++ but also enables interfaces for Python, R and Julia.
 Initially, he started XGBoost as a research project as part of the Distributed (Deep) Machine Learning Community.
 It became popular in the ML competitions after its use in the winning solution of the Higgs Machine Learning Challenge.

 ===============================================================================